Severe Matted Cat Grooming in Portland

 Cat Nail Trim Hub

-Routine trims, overgrowth risk, and the pathways that prevent embedded claws.
+Routine trims, dewclaw checks, overgrowth risk, and claw-care pathways that help prevent embedded claws.

 Severe Matting & Coat Reset

-When coat restriction impacts comfort, mobility, and quality of life.
+When coat restriction affects mobility, skin access, hygiene, comfort, and quality of life.

 Grooming Cats with Joint Pain

-How we stabilize posture and protect hips, knees, and backs during care.
+How we stabilize posture and protect hips, knees, backs, and mobility-compromised cats during grooming care.

 Explore Shedding, Greasy Coats, Hairballs, and Short-Hair Deshedding